rfribeiro/mask-detector/README.md

 But as in all deep learning project the more images the better and if anyone like to help it will be very welcome. please contact me.

 I did not provide the dataset of images because I collect them scraping from the internet and I did not have time to check the copyright of all of them.

-In order to train a neural network we need a lot of images of our target classes and no other place to find images than iternet.

 The file **"01-preprocess.ipynb"** is responsible for this.